 At Calusa Recovery, we know it’s incredibly important that your family understand what you’re going through.
 We also help to build better channels of communication between you and the people closest to you.
 When you’re all reading from the same page, you can work together towards a happier future.
 Our goal is to heal you and your loved ones, ensuring you have the strongest support network you can have.

 What sets us apart is our commitment to getting outside and showing you how much more fun you have when you’re sober.
 One of the key features of addiction is that it steals your passions and hobbies away from you.
 Adventure therapy for addiction is a chance to grab life with both hands and make the most of the beautiful Florida landscape.
 Some of the activities you enjoy include:

 - Sporting events

 You may feel as if opiate addiction is causing you to spiral out of control, but addiction is a treatable disease and we can help you to get better.
-If you’re ready to make the change and begin the recovery process or just need a friendly chat about what you’re going through, contact our addiction treatment center in Florida or give us a call at 844-254-9664.
+If you’re ready to make the change and begin the recovery process or just need a friendly chat about what you’re going through, contact our drug addiction treatment and rehab center in Florida or give us a call at 844-331-0471.